Blyn04/Blyn04/README.md

 ### 📝 Additional Details

-- 🎓 BSIT graduate specialized in Mobile and Web Application
+- 🎓 BSIT student specialized in Mobile and Web Application
 - 📬 You may contact me here: [LinkedIn](https://www.linkedin.com/in/your-link/)

 ---